AkzoNobel Modern Slavery Statement

 Policies and contractual controls

-All our business partners are required to sign and comply with our Business Partner Code of Conduct (or confirm that they apply similar business principles) before engaging in business with us, which includes a commitment to avoid impacting people’s human rights, and to apply principles of the International Labour Organization (ILO) Declaration on Fundamental Principles and Rights at Work.
+All our business partners are required to sign and comply with our Business Partner Code of Conduct before engaging in business with us, including a commitment to avoid impacting people’s human rights and to apply principles of the International Labor Organization (ILO) Declaration on Fundamental Principles and Rights at Work.
 The code explains, for example, that people should not be employed against their will, transported for exploitation, engaged in slavery or servitude, nor deprived of their rights.
 In addition, legal minimum age requirements — as outlined in the relevant ILO conventions and the laws of the countries of operation — should be adhered to and children under the age of 16 should not be employed.
-The code is available in 21 languages.
+The code is available in 22 languages.

 Due diligence and audits of suppliers and supply chain

-TfS is an industry initiative made up of 20 leading global chemical companies and continues to expand.
-It aims to improve sustainability practices within the global supply chains of the chemical industry, building on established global principles such as the United Nations Global Compact, UN Guiding Principles on Business and Human Rights and the Responsible Care Global Charter.
-With TfS, we aim to implement effective, leading edge practices across the industry.
+TFS Is an industry initiative made up of 26 leading global chemical companies and continues to expand.
+It aims to improve sustainability practices within the global supply chains of the chemical industry, building on established global principles such as the United Nations Global Compact, UN Guiding Principles on Business and Human Rights, and the Responsible Care Global Charter.
+With TfS, we aim to implement effective, leading-edge practices across the industry.
 We are implementing standardized global sustainability assessments and continue to engage independent, third parties to conduct announced audits of our suppliers, which incorporates a review of their social compliance program, including respecting human rights.

-The results of our TfS assessments and audits allow us to identify common areas for improvement and focus improvement activities relating to the suppliers that are assessed through the platform.
+The results of our TIS assessments and audits allow us to identify common areas for improvement and focus improvement activities relating to the suppliers that are assessed through the platform.
 Improvement areas include the introduction of a formal reporting system on our suppliers’ sustainable procurement performance and business ethics issues, including human rights.
 Close to 60% of the identified risk suppliers already participated in the 2018 EcoVadis assessments.
 In 2019, we increased this to 65% by adding suppliers prioritized by risk.
 Currently, 47% of risk suppliers meet our expectations using the EcoVadis score result.
 In 2020, we aim to accelerate our program by continuing to request improvements and inviting additional suppliers to take part in the assessment.

 Assessment of modern slavery risk within our supply chain